bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 ### Pinless
 When the handles and blade are designed to contact on the blade tang without pins, it is called a <ins>pinless</ins> system.
 There is no intermediate-part maintenance, but be wary as the blade contacting the handles will wear them down if the materials do not match HRC.
 You must replace either the handles or blade.

-There are some pinless designs (link Fiori design) replace the contact point of the handles with a stronger material to handle the force of the blade.
-One can argue it is no longer pinless as the 'pin' is designed into the handles.
+There are some pinless designs (link Fiori design) that replace the contact point on the handles with a replacable part.
+One can argue it is no longer pinless as the 'pin' is designed into the handles, acting as an intermediate part to replace, a proprietary part even harder to service/replace than a simple metal pin.